alegrimaldi20/monitor-meme-solana/README.md

 ## Prerequisites
 - Rust: Make sure you have Rust installed.
 If not, download it from https://www.rust-lang.org/
-- Tokio Runtime: This project uses asynchronous programming, so the Tokio runtime is required.
+- Tokio Runtime: This project uses asynchronous programming, so the Tokio runtime is required
 - Solana Client Libraries: Uses solana_client and related crates.

 ## Installation